RyGoy/MyServicesSetup/README.md

 We can begin by:
 1. Connecting the physical network cables.
-2. Rename Management Network Port Group to GREEN.
-3. Rename VM Network Port Group to BLUE.
+2. Create a new vSwitch and port group for that switch (BLUE).
-4. Create a Virtual Machine.
+3. Create a Virtual Machine.

 Be sure to write down IP/Mac addresses while setting up, and to store relevant address values in IPfire under **Firewall > FirewallGroups > Hosts > Add new host**.
 It is important to have a naming system to identify each device and/or connection on the network, ensure **Remarks** are clear in case you refine the naming process later.
 If a device on the BLUE network does not have it's address listed under **Firewall > Blue Access**, it will not be granted internet/RED access by default.